apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 ```
 github_repository_name        = "beam"                      # The name of the GitHub repo.
 Example: In https://github.com/example/foo is 'foo'
-github_repository_owner       = "ruslan-ikhsan"             # Owner of the GitHub repo.
+github_repository_owner       = "owner"                     # Owner of the GitHub repo.
 Example: In https://github.com/example/foo is 'example'.
 github_repository_branch      = "cloudbuild+playground"     # The name of GitHub repo branch
 ```